MariusArmand/ExtraBlood/README.md

    * VOXEL.DAT

 3. Optionally, if you want to use CD audio tracks instead of MIDI, provide FLAC/OGG recordings in following format: bloodXX.flac/ogg, where XX is track number.
 Make sure to enable Redbook audio option in sound menu.
-4. Optionally, if you want cutscenes and you have the original CD, copy the `movie` folder into NBlood's folder (the folder itself too).
+4. Optionally, if you want cutscenes and you have the original CD, copy the `movie` folder into ExtraBlood's folder (the folder itself too).
 If you have the GOG version of the game, do the following:
    * make a copy of `game.ins` (or `game.inst`) named `game.cue`
    * mount the `.cue` as a virtual CD (for example with `WinCDEmu`)
-   * copy the `movie` folder from the mounted CD into NBlood's folder
+   * copy the `movie` folder from the mounted CD into ExtraBlood's folder
-5. Launch NBlood (on Linux, to play Cryptic Passage, launch with the `-ini CRYPTIC.INI` parameter)
+5. Launch ExtraBlood (on Linux, to play Cryptic Passage, launch with the `-ini CRYPTIC.INI` parameter)

 ### Notes
-NBlood now uses nblood_cvars.cfg instead of settings.cfg.
+ExtraBlood now uses extrablood_cvars.cfg instead of settings.cfg.
 Please rename your settings.cfg if you need to retain settings from a previous version.

 ## Building from source
 See: https://wiki.eduke32.com/wiki/Main_Page